The very existence of the concept of god is testimony to humans' need for protection from the dangers of life.

 Individuals, it seems, have little more control over their orientation

-than skin colour or who their mother was.
+than skin colour or who their mother was.”

-Biology shows that homosexuality is as natural as the colour of your skin, Mark Henderson, Times science correspondent, The Times [London (UK)] 16 Oct 2004: 4.
+natural as the colour of your skin, Mark Henderson, Times science correspondent, The Times

 Victim -v- No Victim

-Sex between an adult and a child is assumed to be non-consensual; the child is therefore a victim.
-Thus this activity is considered to be a criminal act on the part of the adult.
+considered to be a criminal act on the part of the adult.

-There are no victims in consensual sex between adults, regardless of their gender.
-This private, personal activity is not the business of anyone else including politicians and law-makers.
+regardless of their gender.
+This private, personal activity is not the business

-First- and second-class citizens
+First- and

-As long as ‘civil union’ confers fewer rights and benefits compared to marriage, it cannot be moral or fair to discriminate against any couple, forcing them to accept a ‘second-best’ civil union.
+compared to marriage, it cannot be moral or fair to discriminate against any couple,

 Sexual orientation

-Evolution and homosexuality
+Evolution and

-There are many ‘traits’ that continue to be expressed even though they may not contribute to the survival of an individual or group: attached earlobes, blue eyes, left-handedness, colour blindness, myopia, albinism, diabetes, haemophilia, cystic fibrosis, etc.
+though they may not contribute to the survival of an individual or group: attached

-While same-gender sex is not capable of producing offspring, same-gender sexual orientation (which is not a disability) does not make an individual incapable of breeding.
+same-gender sexual orientation (which is not a disability) does not make an

 Christian objections